ChrisMagliano/soccer_tournament_scraper/README.md

 ### 🛠️ Tools
 - **Python**: The primary programming language for scripting and automation.
-- **Selenium**: A powerful web scraping library used to interact with web pages and extract data dynamically.
+- [**Selenium**](https://selenium-python.readthedocs.io/): A powerful web scraping library used to interact with web pages and extract data dynamically.
 - **Tkinter**: A standard Python interface to the Tk GUI toolkit, used to create a simple and intuitive user interface.
 - **Pandas**: A data manipulation library used to structure and format scraped data for easy analysis and export.
-- ChromeDriver: A WebDriver used to automate and control Chrome browsers.
+- **ChromeDriver**: A WebDriver used to automate and control Chrome browsers.

 ### 🎯 Project Goals
 The main goal of this project is to create a reliable and efficient tool that allows users to: